Providence Art Galleries, Museums, Supplies & More

 You might be able to rent local art studio space if you contact:

-Located in the historic mill area, The Wurks is a jointly managed artist’s workplace.
-Their location includes large studio spaces for both individual artists and groups, as well as community wood and metal fabrication facilities, a print shop, and an exhibition space.
+Located in the historic mill area The Wurks is a jointly managed artist’s workplace that includes large studio spaces for both individual artists and groups as well as community wood and metal fabrication facilities, a print shop, and an exhibition space.

 Framing